sebastiand208/Real-Time-Mood-Detection/README.md

 Quit: Press q on your keyboard while the video window is focused to stop the program.

 ## Troubleshooting
--"Error: Could not open webcam": This means the camera index is incorrect or another application (like Zoom/Teams) is using the camera.
+- "Error: Could not open webcam": This means the camera index is incorrect or another application (like Zoom/Teams) is using the camera.
 Try changing the index number or closing other apps.
--"ModuleNotFoundError": Ensure you have installed the requirements in the correct Python environment.
+- "ModuleNotFoundError": Ensure you have installed the requirements in the correct Python environment.
 If using PyCharm, verify the interpreter settings.